sofielloyd/LanguageAnalytics_2022/README.md

 ## Description
 This repository contains all of the code and data related to my portfolio exam in the Spring 2022 module **Language Analytics** which is a part of my tilvalg in Cultural Data Science at Aarhus University.

-The language analytics portfolio consists of 5 projects; 4 class assignments + 1 self-assigned
+The language analytics portfolio consists of 5 projects; 4 class assignments + 1 self-assigned.

-This repository is in active development, with new material being pushed on regularly from now and until **30th may 2022**.
+This repository is in active development, with new material being pushed on regularly until **30th may 2022**.

 ## Methods